tomzhang255/AC215_HiSolver/src/collection/readme.md

 5. Run collection script in container

-`docker run -v ./secrets/hisolver-data-collection-secrets.json:/secrets/service-account-key.json -e GOOGLE_APPLICATION_CREDENTIALS=/secrets/service-account-key.json -e GITHUB_PAT=$(cat secrets/pat.txt) github-scraper`
+`docker run -v ./secrets/hisolver-data-collection-secrets.json:/secrets/service-account-key.json -e GOOGLE_APPLICATION_CREDENTIALS=/secrets/service-account-key.json -e GITHUB_PAT=$(cat secrets/pat.txt) github-scraper -e GCS_BUCKET_NAME=$(cat secrets/gcs_bucket_name.txt)`

+6. The collection script should be running; if you go to your bucket page again on GCP, you should see the bucket being populated with scraped python files

+7. In case you need to rebuild the container, just rerun steps 2-4